trungpq27/BananaKong/README.md

 ### Game Control
 - Press start to start play.
 - Use Up button or Space Button to jump up, Down button to jump down.
+- While the character is not grounded, press and hold Up button or Space button to use the "Parachute"
-- The number of bananas and running distance are located at the top left corner of the screen.
+- The number of bananas you got and running distance are located at the top left corner of the screen.
 - Press the pause button at the top left corner to pause the game.

 ### Graphics/Textures